 Every morning at BIS starts with a morning meeting.
-For the Big Cats this is an opportunity for everyone to share ideas and understand what needs to be done for the day.
-This is written up on the board for the readers and verbally shared throughout the day.
-Plans for learning and play can elicit many fun and exciting activities for the day.
-This is also the time for “show and tell”.
+For the Big Cats this is an opportunity for everyone to connect with each other and the group and understand what needs to be done for the day.
+This plan for the day, the ‘Daily Timetable’ is visually displayed on the board and the children and staff connect and refer to it at various times throughout the day.

 First session: Training

-Each morning focusses on individual progress through the academic curriculum program in English and Math.
+Each morning focuses on individual progress through the academic curriculum program in English and Mathematics.

-Students work with the teacher, teacher-aide and parent helpers to achieve book work goals, game outcomes and mini lessons.
-The Big Cats teacher will often have a one-on-one lesson during this time to help children move through the academic program.
+Students work with the teacher, teacher-aide and parent helpers to achieve book work goals, games and mini lessons.
+The Big Cats teacher will often have a one-on-one and small group lesson during this time to help children move through the academic program.